kgillibrand/PIA-Port-Forwarding-Script/README.md

 Notes and issues:
 - This is my first Python program, made in my spare time.
 - This script will not work for other VPN providers as is.
-- Exception handling with file I/O could be better but I had issues with "with using" and "try/catch/finally".
 - The PIA API sometimes returns a port that is closed if you have been reconnecting a lot.
 Try waiting a few minutes and trying again.
-- I removed ufw firewall and transmission functionality to simplify the script's purpose and because I don't use them anymore.
 - This script should be portable now that I changed the network querying to use the netifaces library and removed the use of GNU/Linux command line tools.

 Downloading and Usage